Wizards snap Utah’s 24-game home winning streak, win 125-121

 SALT LAKE CITY (AP) — Bradley Beal scored 34 points to help the Washington Wizards beat Utah 125-121 on Monday night, ending a franchise-record, 24-game home winning streak for the Jazz.

 Russell Westbrook had 25 points, 14 rebounds and 14 assists for the Wizards.
-Daniel Gafford matched his season high with 15 points while Robin Lopez and Davis Bertans each chipped in 10 for Washington.
-The Wizards swept the season series with the Jazz after shooting 52% from the field and 47% from 3-point range.
+Daniel Gafford matched his season high with 15 points.
+The Wizards swept the season series after shooting 52% from the field and 47% from 3-point range.

+“We definitely had our hands full, but I love how we accepted all the challenges and made it tough for them,” Beal said.

 Donovan Mitchell scored 42 points and Bojan Bogdanovic added a season-high 33 for Utah.
 Joe Ingles chipped in 18 but the Jazz also had a two-game winning streak snapped while losing at home for the first time in 2021.